Rajat1097/Synthetic_Aperture_Radar/README.md

 #### 4) Terrain correction
 #### 5) Linear to Db conversion
 #### 6) Clip to the area of interest (Change the co-ordinates according to your study area)

+### Graph.xml
+#### graph file where all the instructions for the preprocessing are saved.
+YOu can change it according to your requirements.
+An easy way to change is to prepare a file using SNAP software.
+You can even add a smoothening filter.